jquery-archive/jquery-mobile/CONTRIBUTING.md

 $ git remote add upstream git://github.com/jquery/jquery-mobile.git
 ```

-Get in the habit of pulling in the "upstream" master to stay up to date as jQuery UI receives new commits.
+Get in the habit of pulling in the "upstream" master to stay up to date as jQuery Mobile receives new commits.

 ```bash
 $ git pull upstream master